 Go is an ancient board game that originated in China about 3000 years ago (it's also commonly known as Igo, Weiqi and Baduk).
 It's played by tens of millions of people, mostly in China, Japan and Korea.

-The rules of Go are very simple, but the game has many subtleties and computers cannot yet beat professional human players.
 There are many places to play online, but one of the best ways to improve is to play someone of similar or greater strength in person.

 We meet at Bristol County Sports Club (40 Colston Street, Bristol, BS1 5AE).
 It's very convenient for many buses to the centre and the nearest car park is Trenchard Street Car Park.